Sign the petition

 This deadly barbarism – this monumental injustice – must end.

-As we battle in Pakistan’s courts and at the U.N., dying Christians in Pakistan need your voice.
+As we battle in Pakistan’s courts and at the U.N., Christians in Pakistan need your voice.
 Save the lives of persecuted Christians before it’s too late.
 Take action with us.